oldtechaa/SeekMIDI/README.md

 ### How do I get set up? ###

-At the moment, full setup is not documented, but it should just be a matter of running "perl MIDway.pl".
+At the moment, full setup is not documented, but it should just be a matter of running "perl SeekMIDI.pl".

 ### Contribution guidelines ###